-The duration of the transportation planning process is also a problem - a transportation project can take five, 10, or more years to be completed.
-How does a transportation agency attract and hold citizen interest, convince them that involvement is worthwhile, and provide the means for them to have direct impact on decisions?
+The duration of the transportation planning process can also be a barrier to engagement - some transportation projects take 10 or more years to be completed.
+How does a transportation agency attract and hold public interest, convince them that involvement is worthwhile, and provide the means for them to have direct impact on decisions?